Admission Detail

 Semester I Course Structure

-Course Code Type Course Theory Credits Practical Credits Total Hours
+Course Code Course Type Course Title Theory Credits Practical Credits Total Hours

 Semester II Course Structure

-Course Code Type Course Theory Credits Practical Credits Total Hours
+Course Code Course Type Course Title Theory Credits Practical Credits Total Hours

 Semester III Course Structure